Jimmy E. Chan

 About me

-- Built FearCutter, a fully vibe-coded app, before the term was coined
+- Built FearCutter, a production vibe-coded app, before the term was coined

 - Y Combinator alumni (YC W20)